 My boyfriend and I had been planning on visiting the Bretagne region together—specifically Saint-Malo and Mont Saint-Michel—since last fall.
-We were both happy to check off this trip off of our travel bucket list this spring.
+We were both happy to check this trip off our travel bucket list this spring.

 Even though late March is the shoulder season for visiting Saint-Malo, there was still plenty to see…